panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 Several of the Lessons Learned in {{LessonsLearned}} reflect considerations described in {{RFC5218}}, {{RFC7305}}, and {{RFC8170}}.

+## Terminology Used in this Document

+The terms Node and Element in this document have the meaning defined in {{PathProp}}.

 # Summary of Lessons Learned {#LessonsLearned}

 This section summarizes the Lessons Learned from the contributed sections in {{Contributions}}.